Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/readme.md

 | UpdateOnUpdate | If you also want to update the user on a update account                                                                                                          |           |

 ### Prerequisites
+> [!IMPORTANT]
+> The latest version of this connector requires **new api credentials**.
+To get these, please follow the [Visma documentation](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059) on how to register the App and grant access to client data.
 - Authorized Visma Developers account in order to request and receive the API credentials in the [Visma Developer portal](https://oauth.developers.visma.com).
 Please follow the [Visma documentation on how to register the App and grant access to client data](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059).
 - ClientID, ClientSecret and tenantID to authenticate with the IAM API of Raet Beaufort.
 Please follow the [Visma documentation on how to register the App and grant access to client data](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059).